 Royal Botanic Gardens, Kew

-For these pieces, we focused on celebrating the ‘star spices’ that we all use everyday, like ginger or chilli.
+We focused on celebrating the ‘star spices’ that we all use everyday, like ginger or chilli.
 With these at the heart of our concepts, we got stuck into the data research for the three different editorial angles, while considering the final forms – which were monoliths, vinyl stickers (decals) and large scale board-mounted posters.

 While other projects might need wireframes to understand user experience, in this instance, we knew it would pay off to spend time recceing Kew itself.
 We wanted to understand the placement and architecture of the buildings, paths and desire lines… how visitors might move around and interact with the installations.